openwebdocs/owd-website/pages/content/reports/2025/index.md

 ### CSS module project

-In 2025, Open Web Docs completed a 2+ year CSS project involving reviewing, updating, rewriting, and in many cases, creating, the entire CSS reference section of MDN content.
-In order to ensure specifications and browser implementation of CSS are up to date, well documented, accurate, and findable, we worked through all of the [CSS modules](​​https://github.com/openwebdocs/project/issues/147).
+In 2025, Open Web Docs completed a 2+ year CSS project involving reviewing, updating, rewriting, and in many cases, creating CSS documentation for the entire CSS reference section of MDN content.
+In order to ensure CSS specifications and their browser implementations are up to date, well documented, accurate, and findable, we worked through all of the [CSS modules](​​https://github.com/openwebdocs/project/issues/147).

 Prior to the project onset, there was no consistent way to learn about individual CSS specification and the features defined in each.
 While there were several reference pages named `CSS_spec_name`, not all CSS specifications had module page on MDN, many of these pages were guides to a few properties, and none were a complete reference to the specification with links to reference pages for all the features the covered specification introduced.
-The CSS module pages only listed features to include in a stylesheet: none included any of the many events and interfaced introduced in CSS specifications.
+In addition, the CSS module pages only listed features one might include within a stylesheet; none included any of the many events and interfaces introduced in the various CSS specifications.

-It was a huge endeavor, but now, there are 65 CSS module reference guides reflecting the CSS specifications with at least one browser supported feature.
+It was a huge endeavor, but now there are 65 CSS module reference guides on MDN, reflecting every CSS specification with at least one browser-supported feature.
 Every CSS module page now includes all the properties, at-rules, functions, data types, events, interfaces, and glossary terms and definitions introduced in the specification.
-Every CSS module page begins with a one to five paragraph overview of the module, naming the module and explaining what features the module, why the features are useful, along with how the module’s features interact with features from other specifications, if relevant.
-In many cases, we included an example highlighting the features introduced in the specification as a quick overview.
+Every module reference page begins with a brief overview of the module, naming the module and explaining what features the module introduces, including why the features are useful and how the module’s features interact with features from other specifications, if relevant.
+In many cases, we included an interactive example demonstrating the features introduced by the specification.

 Every module page, except the Ruby layout module, includes a “guides” section.
-As part of this project, we reviewed all the existing guides, relocated all the guides into their module’s directory, and created a plethora of new guides and a new color tool.
+As part of this project, we reviewed all the existing guides, relocated all the guides into their module’s directory, and created a plethora of new guides as well as a new color tool.

 Every CSS module overview reference page also includes “related concepts” and “see also” sections.
 Related concepts include properties, data types, glossary terms, etc. related to the module defined in other specifications.
 The “See also” section includes links to any other reference pages and other content that is relevant but doesn't fit in the other sections.